eeliso/instance-scheduler/README.md

 5. Creates Cloud Scheduler Jobs that send the payload information about the instance being targeted by the start or stop function.

 To run deploy.sh, first git clone this repository to a local folder.

+Current cons:

+ - Quite large IAM permissions in project required to run the script (owner or quite near it)
+ - One scheduled job only controls one instance.
+You can have more jobs if you want to control more instances

+Future improvements:

+ - Control targets with specific labels instead of instance names (one job could handle schedules for several instances)